Inference of a time delay in stochastic systems: Power spectral density approach -- Methodology

 From Fig.~\ref{fig:PSD_analytical_var_kb} one can observe that the minima and maxima for $k_{a,b} > 0$ and $k_{a,b}<0$ are offset by half an oscillation period, where the offset is a consequence of the sign change in the prefactors of the trigonometric functions [Eq.~\eqref{eq:psd_linear_ana}].

-Importantly, the specific choice of the parameters $k_{a,b}$, only influences the small frequency behavior (see Appendix~\ref{sec:small_freq} for an analytical consideration of this limit) but does not affect the oscillatory part of the PSD on which we concentrate from now on.
+Importantly, the specific choice of the parameters $k_{a,b}$, only influences the small frequency behavior (see Appendix~\ref{sec:small_freq} for an analytical consideration of this limit and Appendix~\ref{sec:marginally_stable_app} for the special case of a harmonic feedback system) but does not affect the oscillatory part of the PSD on which we concentrate from now on.

-To illustrate the $\tau$-dependence of the oscillations, we present the PSD and $\omega^2\mathrm{PSD}$ at different values of the delay time (color coded) in Fig.~\ref{fig:PSD_analytical_var_tau} for a system where $k_a>k_b > 0$.
+To illustrate the $\tau$-dependence of the oscillations, we present the PSD and the function $\omega^2\mathrm{PSD}$ at different values of the delay time (color coded) in Fig.~\ref{fig:PSD_analytical_var_tau} for a system with $k_a>k_b > 0$.
 While the term $2k_ak_b\cos(\omega\tau)$ in Eq.~\eqref{eq:psd_linear_ana} has a maximum magnitude of $|2k_ak_b|$, the magnitude of $2\gamma k_b\omega\sin(\omega\tau)$ grows with $\omega$.
 Therefore, as $\omega$ grows, specifically when $\omega > k_a/\gamma$, the term $2\gamma k_b\omega\sin(\omega\tau)$ [in Eq.~\eqref{eq:psd_linear_ana}] becomes dominant.
 Indeed, we observe from Fig.~\ref{fig:PSD_analytical_var_tau} that the value of the delay time determines both, the location of the maxima and minima and the oscillation period.
 The first minimum/maximum after the sine term becomes dominant is the first relevant maximum/minimum for attractive/repulsive feedback.
 It is located at approximately $\omega=3\pi/(2\tau)$.
-For $\omega \gg k_a/\gamma$, the oscillation period [due to the periodicity of the $\sin$ and $\cos$ terms in Eq.~\eqref{eq:psd_linear_ana}] is given by $\Delta\omega = 2\pi/\tau$ in frequency space (dotted vertical lines of the same color indicating the location of the maxima and inflection points, respectively).
+For $\omega \gg k_a/\gamma$, the oscillation period [due to the periodicity of the $\sin$ and $\cos$ terms in Eq.~\eqref{eq:psd_linear_ana}] is given by $\Delta\omega = 2\pi/\tau$ in frequency space (dotted and dash-dotted vertical lines of the same color indicating the approximate location of the maxima and inflection points, respectively).
+We refer to this behavior, i.e. oscillations with period $\Delta\omega = 2\pi/\tau$ occurring at large $\omega$, as the \textit{signature of time delay}.

-For longer delay times, we observe from Fig.~\ref{fig:PSD_analytical_var_tau} a shift of the delay-time dependent locations of the minima and maxima to smaller frequencies and a shorter oscillation period, consistent with the prediction.
-The \textit{signature of time delay}, i.e., the specific oscillatory behavior and delay-time dependent oscillation period $\Delta\omega = 2\pi/\tau$ can, in principle, be used to infer time delay without exact knowledge about the other parameters in the system or fitting simulation data with the analytical result.
+For longer delay times, we observe from Fig.~\ref{fig:PSD_analytical_var_tau} a shift of the delay-time dependent positions of the minima and maxima to smaller frequencies and a shorter oscillation period, consistent with the prediction.
+Thus, the specific oscillatory behavior and delay-time dependent oscillation period $\Delta\omega = 2\pi/\tau$ can, in principle, be used to infer time delay without exact knowledge about the other parameters in the system or fitting simulation data with the analytical result.